fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 ## Are you allowed to use the data available?

-The legal aspects of using the data depends on many things.
+The legal aspects of using the data depend on many things.
 As such, the legalities should be considered a primary citizen of the Data Readiness Level assessment with respect to your particular challenge.
 Make sure you involve the appropriate legal competence early on in your project.
 Matters regarding, e.g., personal identifiable information, and GDRP have to be handled correctly.
-Failing to do so may result in a project failure, even though all technical aspects of the project is perfectly sound.
+Failing to do so may result in a project failure, even though all technical aspects of the project are perfectly sound.

 ## What data do you need to solve the problem?